PeterGriffin83/BattleshipsTW/README.md

 ### Introduction:

-This repository contains a version of Battleships, playable via API calls, as per the requirements of the TaskWorld take home assignment.
+This repository contains a version of Battleships, playable via API calls (as well as via an example webpage - example.html), as per the requirements of the TaskWorld take home assignment.

 The Battleship board is a 10x10 square grid, and each square is a unique X, Y coordinate.